IlmHe/LegoGym-Website/README.md

 ## Create a database in MySQL
 Use the legogymdb.sql file to create a database.

-## Creater ssl.crt and ssl.key files in the root directory
+## Create ssl.crt and ssl.key files in the root directory
 ```
 $ openssl genrsa -out ssl-key.pem 2048
 $ openssl req -new -key ssl-key.pem -out certrequest.csr